Support Us Button Widget

 Public pools

-Indy Parks is experiencing a staffing shortage + still needs to fill 80 summer positions.
-If you or someone you know is interested in working at a pool this summer, applications can be found on the city’s website.
+If you or someone you know is interested in working with Indy Parks this summer, learn more on the city’s website.

 A new splash pad at Frank and Judy O'Bannon Park in Indianapolis